AreliMH/COSC439-002_Project/README.md

 ### Results Analysis
 The project successfully demonstrated the viability of socket programming for creating a local multiplayer game.
 The key features, such as the GUI and network communication, worked as expected, providing an engaging user experience.

-### Conclusion
-This project helped improve understanding of socket programming and GUI development in Python.
-It showcased how a classic game like Tic-Tac-Toe can be enhanced for multiplayer experiences over a local network, offering insights into real-time communication and synchronization between players.

----

-For more information or to contribute, feel free to explore the repository and submit issues or pull requests.